sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 - if a particular vendor has a highly restrictive NDA, confirm with legal.

 Legal confirmed that there are no issues with ESDC sharing assessments, since this is internal to GC, for informational purposes only and it is not a blanket assessment for all GC departments to follow.
-This applies wether the documents are Unclassified, Protected or Classified.
+This applies whether the documents are Unclassified, Protected or Classified.
-The diference would be the process to share these documents.
+The difference would be the process to share these documents.

-For the pilot, we are only looking to share Unclassified information, since that is what is curently supported on GCxchange.
+For the pilot, we are only looking to share Unclassified information, since that is what is currently supported on GCxchange.

-### Fear of Being Embarrased
+### Fear of Being Embarrassed

 Through the pilot, some internal teams expressed concerns around usefulness of sharing information between departments, of fear of causing embarrassment, and questioning the document classification of those assessments as well as the legal aspects of sharing.

 The pilot was able to demonstrate that other departments, especially smaller ones that do not have the same capacity as ESDC, were pleased to have ESDC's assessments shared, that no embarrassment occurred, and that only Unclassified documents were shared with the legal cover from ESDC's Legal Services.
-Even with the limited number of assessments shared so far, the feedback has been overwhelmingly positive from the community.
+Even with a limited number of assessments shared, the feedback has been overwhelmingly positive from the wider GC community.

 ## Feedback